 What is a total solar eclipse?

-A total solar eclipse occurs when the Moon covers the face of the Sun as seen from Earth.
-The complete coverage allows us to see the day as if it were night, and it reveals the solar corona's ghostly wisps.
+A total solar eclipse occurs when the Moon completely covers the face of the Sun as seen from Earth.
+Blotting out the Sun's brilliant disk allows us to see the day as if it were night, and it reveals the solar corona's ghostly wisps.

 When is the next solar eclipse going to happen?

-The next total solar eclipse begins on December 4, 2021, at 05:29:16 Universal Time (UT), when the shadow touches down on the Atlantic Ocean, and the Moon takes its first small bite out of the Sun.
+The next total solar eclipse begins on April 8, 2024, at 15:42:10 Universal Time (UT), when the shadow touches down on the Pacific Ocean, and the Moon takes its first small bite out of the Sun.
 The Moon's shadow will trace a path of totality all the way from central Mexico, across Texas, up through New England, and into the Canadian Maritimes.
-The full eclipse begins at 07:00:04 UT; the longest totality will last is 4 minutes and 29 seconds.
+The full eclipse begins at 12:38:47 UT; the longest totality will last is 4 minutes and 29 seconds.
 Tens of millions more will see a partial eclipse, provided skies are clear.